 With over 1000 captivating islands tucked away along the Adriatic Coast, Croatia boasts some of Europe’s best kept secrets.
 There is simply no better way to explore these beautiful islands than by ship, and while we love all of Croatia, we’ve narrowed it down to 8 locations that you simply shouldn’t leave off your bucket list.1.
 Split

 Best known as Croatia’s summer resort and party island, Hvar is also famous for its gothic palaces, 13th-century walls and hilltop fortresses.
 Hvar Town is the hub of the island where thousands of tourists flock each year to enjoy the many restaurants, bars, hotels and beaches.
 If you’re looking to spend the day doing something a little more relaxing, then Stari Grad is the perfect place to be – indulge in a glass (or two) of fine Croatian wine at one of the many vineyards in the region.
 By night, Hula Hula Beach Bar is a popular spot to sip cocktails and watch the sun go down.

 Located between the cities of Split and Dubrovnik, along the Adriatic Coast, Makarska is home to crystal clear beaches, baroque palaces, medieval churches and 16th century monasteries.
 With a spectacular backdrop that is the Biokovo mountain range, the long waterfront promenade is enjoyed by thousands in the summer each year.
 Makarska is a favourite destination for active types, with plenty of hiking, climbing, paragliding, mountain biking, windsurfing and swimming opportunities.
 Makarska is also home to the popular nightclub, Club Deep, where guests get to party all night long inside a cave!

 As one of Croatia’s most beautiful islands, Mljet is rich in Mediterranean vegetation, clean waters, sandy shorelines and underwater sea life.
 Half of Mljet Island is a pristine National Park, which is made up of two inland saltwater lakes, connected to the ocean by a narrow canal.
 Visitors can enjoy walking or cycling along the water’s edge, swimming in the crystal clear waters or exploring the area by kayak.

 One of Croatia’s most treasured islands, Korcula is often referred to by the locals as “little Dubrovnik” with its medieval squares, terracotta rooftops, churches and palaces.
 Local legend has it that Korcula Town is the birthplace of Marco Polo, with his rumoured house of birth being one of the primary attractions for visitors.
 The slim belltower of St Mark’s Cathedral stands tall in the town centre which is also home to quaint little alleyways, full of medieval treasures.
-After a long day of sightseeing, you can enjoy a cocktail at one of Korcula’s famous rooftop bars.
+After a long day of sightseeing, you can enjoy a cocktail at one of Korcula’s famous rooftop bar - Massimo.

 Last, but by no means least, Dubrovnik is one of Croatia’s most prominent tourist destinations.
 Affectionately known as the “Pearl of the Adriatic”, Dubrovnik has an abundance of things to see including the city’s marble streets, baroque buildings, forts, monasteries and cathedrals.
 For the ultimate view of the terracotta-tiled rooftops from above, be sure to take the Dubrovnik Cable Car to the very top of Mt Srd.